Russell Wilson made it clear he wants Seahawks to sign ‘superstars’ but will he get them?

 I’m not saying he should have taken a smaller contract.
 In fact, in the most brutal, ruthless team sport in the nation, I would encourage players to get as much money as they can, whenever they can.
 That’s just about what every player does, and what just about every quarterback has done as well.
 But there is one QB who would consistently take less than market value despite his statistical accomplishments and MVP awards.
 And that pay cut allowed the brass to surround him with talent other top-dollar signal callers didn’t have.
 His name?
 Tom Brady.
 Just saying …

-2. Superstars are scarce
+2. Superstars are scarce.

 Defensive end Jadeveon Clowney is one of the players Wilson mentioned that he’d love to see back in a Seahawks jersey, and according to walterfootball.com, is the fourth-best free agent on the market.
 But just below him you’ll see names such as defensive end Shaq Barrett, who indicated he wanted to stay with the Bucs long-term.
 Or safety Justin Simmons, who said that he’d be willing to play on the franchise tag if it kept him with Denver’s defense for one more season.
 It isn’t too long until you get down to Quinton Jefferson, who’s 38th on the list despite being an average defensive end.